neuralinterfaces/commoners/docs/guide/features.md

 }
 ```

+##### Workflow Configuration
+To ensure that your Mac builds are code-signed, you'll need to create a Github Actions workflow to automate the build process.
+This will require you to define a set of secrets for `@electron/notarize`, namely `APPLE_ID`, `APPLE_ID_PASSWORD`, and `APPLE_TEAM_ID`.

+1. `APPLE_ID` - Your Apple ID email address
+2. `APPLE_ID_PASSWORD` - An app-specific password generated from your Apple ID account
+3. `APPLE_TEAM_ID` - Your Apple Developer Team ID (found in the Membership Details section of your [account](https://developer.apple.com/account))

+Additionally, you'll need to supply the `p12-file-base64` and `p12-password` values expected by the `apple-actions/import-codesign-certs@v2` action.
+These are the base64-encoded contents of your `.p12` file and the password used to encrypt it, respectively.

+> **Note:** To copy the contents of your `.p12` file, you can use the following command: `base64 /path/to/certificate.p12 | pbcopy`

 ### Mobile
 Mobile builds are intended to be installed on a user's mobile device.
 These builds are accessible from the home screen, and have access to native features.